LogtalkDotOrg/logtalk3/UPGRADING.md

 semantics when its argument is known at compile and when it's only known at runtime.

 Logtalk and Prolog built-in predicates can no longer be used as messages in order to avoid code portability issues.
+The workaround is to wrap calls to these predicates using the `{}/1` control construct when using them as messages.

 Reflection support